heatherbaier/cms_dashboard/README.md

-# cms_dashboard
+# CMS R Shiny Open Data Platform
-Platform for monitoring Philippine Public Schools
+Platform built in R Shiny for ANSA-EAP CheckMySchool for the monitoring of Philippine Public Schools.